dlang/DIPs/DIPs/1NNN-RAC.md

 Object file: An intermediary file that contains compiled code that will be later used by a linker to produce a binary.

 Out of binary: A symbol that is not located in the currently compiling binary.
-If set in DllExport mode and accessed via DllImport, it may be accessed the currently compiling binary at runtime.
+If set in DllExport mode and accessed via DllImport, it may be accessed by the currently compiling binary at runtime.

 ## Copyright & License
 Copyright (c) 2024 by the D Language Foundation